-Each retail sportsbook is also authorized to launch up to three individual betting sites/apps in partnership with outside software providers.
+Each retail sportsbook is also authorized to launch up to three individual Indiana betting sites and mobile sportsbook apps in partnership with outside software providers.
 This means the Indiana market can legally support 15 retail sportsbooks and as many as 45 mobile betting apps in total.

 Active retail sportsbooks in Indiana:

 - FanDuel Sportsbook at Blue Chip Casino

 - Winner’s Circle Race, Sports, Pub at Indiana Grand

 - Twinspires Sports Book at Rising Star Casino

 - Winner’s Circle OTB and Sportsbook New Haven